THE FACULTY SEMINAR

 - Development: Sources and development of ideas, network pitching

-- Network/Cable Decision-Making: Program selection, scheduling, promotion, cancelation
+- Network/Cable Decision-Making: Program selection, scheduling, promotion, cancellation

 - Digital Entertainment and New Media: Learn the newest information